ndavol/nlp-with-ruby/CONTRIBUTING.md

 Thank you for your suggestions!

 ## Updating your Pull Request
-Sometimes, a maintainer of an awesome list will ask you to edit your Pull Request before it is included.
-This is normally due to spelling errors or because your PR didn't match the awesome-* list guidelines.
+Sometimes, we will ask you to edit your Pull Request before it is included.
+This is normally due to spelling errors or because your PR didn't match these guidelines.

 [Here](https://github.com/RichardLitt/docs/blob/master/amending-a-commit-guide.md)
 is a write up on how to change a Pull Request, and the different ways you can do that.